gvwilson/12-design/README.md

 in short-term memory at once [Miller1956], and more recent estimates put its capacity closer to 4±1.

-The second rule of software design is therefore to ensure that the number of "things" someone has to remember at any time in order to understand the code they're looking at fits in short-term memory.
+The second tip for software design is therefore to ensure that the number of "things" someone has to remember at any time in order to understand the code they're looking at fits in short-term memory.
 For example, if a function takes 37 parameters then the odds are slim that